cnsoto/JavaScript-Notes/THIS keyword.md

   user.foo1()// false
 ```
 ----
-Function receives an object as an argument and adds a method
+Using the method invocation pattern we can create a function receives an object as an argument and adds a method.

 ----
-Example 5.5
+Example 5.6 Shows a function use to  add a method to an object.
 ```
   const tellName = function(obj){
     obj.talk = function(){